How to Be Honest Toward God

 Finding the Way to Become an Honest Person

 When I became aware of all this, I wanted even more urgently to learn how to become an honest person.
 So, I next began seeking a path of practice through the book.
-Later, I also found the following two passages: “You ought to know that God likes an honest man.
-God has the substance of faithfulness, and so His word can always be trusted.
-Furthermore, His actions are faultless and unquestionable.
-This is why God likes those who are absolutely honest with Him.
-Honesty means to give your heart to God; never to play Him false in anything; to be open with Him in all things, never hiding the truth; never to do that which deceives those above and deludes those below; and never to do that which merely ingratiates yourself with God.
-In short, to be honest is to refrain from impurity in your actions and words, and to deceive neither God nor man” (“Three Admonitions”).
-“You must be honest, and must pray in order to rid yourself of the craftiness in your heart.
-As you use prayer to purify yourself whenever needed, and use it to be touched by the Spirit of God, your disposition will gradually change” (“Concerning the Practice of Prayer”).
+Later, I also found the following two passages: “You ought to know that God likes those who are honest.
+In substance, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him.
+Honesty means giving your heart to God, being genuine with God in all things, being open with Him in all things, never hiding the facts, not trying to deceive those above and below you, and not doing things only to curry favor with God.
+In short, to be honest is to be pure in your actions and words, and to deceive neither God nor man” (“Three Admonitions”).
+“Be an honest person; pray to God to rid you of the deception in your heart.
+Purify yourself through prayer at all times, be moved by the Spirit of God through prayer, and your disposition will gradually change” (“Concerning the Practice of Prayer”).

 After reading these two passages I felt even clearer—to be an honest person, we must give our hearts to God, accept God’s inspection no matter what we do, and we must also pray to God often, asking that God cleanse us of our treacherous intentions and help us to rid ourselves of our corrupt dispositions.
 In real life, especially, we must reflect on the intentions behind what we say and do.
 Are we just trying to protect our dignity, status and personal profit?
 When we discover that we have the desire to lie or deceive, we should come before God, confess our innermost thoughts to Him and ask that He reprove us, give us courage, guide us to consciously betray our corrupt dispositions and practice in accordance with the Lord Jesus’ teaching, “But let your communication be, Yes, yes; No, no” (Matthew 5:37).
 In so doing, we can gradually rid ourselves of all manner of corrupt dispositions and live out the semblance of an honest person.
 When we consciously practice in this way, we will feel very grounded and peaceful in our hearts and will experience ever greater spiritual release.
 Because we’ve been corrupted so deeply by Satan, at times we will still be constrained by dignity and status and will be incapable of practicing the truth.
 At such times, our own powers of restraint will be insufficient to solve our issues and we should come before God to ask for help and to ask that He guide us in practicing and entering into this aspect of the truth.